shermanloan/scejson-doc/doc/module-version.md

 }
 ```

-The `Data` object for a response from the version module is defined below:
+The `Data` object for a response from the Version module is defined below:

 ### 🟥 Errors